AzAuth

 if (result.status === 'pending' && result.requires2fa) {

-const twoFactorCode = '' // IMPORTANT: Replace with the 2FA user temporary code
+// IMPORTANT: Replace <2fa_code> with the user's temporary code

 result = await client.login(email, password, twoFactorCode)